Huangshan

 A classic Chinese mountain destination built around sunrise, pine trees, granite peaks, cloud sea, and nearby Hui-style villages.
 Beautiful, but physically more demanding than many travelers expect.

-April–May, September–November, and selected winter snow/cloud-sea periods.
+April-May, September-November, and selected winter snow or cloud-sea periods.

-Mountain lovers, photographers, couples, short scenic escapes.
+Mountain lovers, photographers, couples, and short scenic escapes.

 What overseas travelers should know